Goduu/yourVoice/README.md

-# Health Note
+# Voice Tone

-An simple application to make quick patient reports and notes.
+An simple application to make quick voice tone recognition and analysis.

 # Stack
 - React